thomasjdelaney/Moby_Dick_Stats/README.md

 ## Requirements

 Python 3.7 >
+numpy
+re
+nltk

+## TODO

+* Account for characters having more than one name

 ## Downloading & Extracting the Text

 The ```py/download_and_extract_text.py``` script is used to download and extract the text of the novel into a useful format.
 This text is then saved in ```txt/moby_dick.txt```.

+## 'Part-of-Speech' Tagging

+The ```nltk``` package is used for POS tagging the text.
+The tagging codes can be found [here](https://www.guru99.com/pos-tagging-chunking-nltk.html).

 ## Taking measurements